samolubukun/Traced-Span-Collector-Rust/README.md

 # Traced: High-Performance Distributed Trace Collector

-**Traced** is a production-grade, distributed span ingestion and visualization system built entirely in **Rust** and **React**.
+**Traced** is a distributed span ingestion and visualization system built entirely in **Rust** and **React**.
 It simulates the backend of an observability platform like Datadog or Honeycomb, capable of assembling disparate spans into coherent traces, managing data lifecycle via rolling windows, and providing real-time insights through a premium dashboard.

 ## 🚀 The Architecture